Cobordisms of sutured manifolds and the functoriality of link Floer homology: The contact invariant and the gluing map

-As described above \cite[Proposition 2.12]{decateg}, if $v$ represents a $\spinc$ structure on $(M,\g),$ then the same vector field also represents a $\spinc$ structure on $(-M,-\g).$ Hence there is a canonical identification between $\spinc(M,\g)$ and $\spinc(-M,-\g),$ and we will not distinguish between the two.
+As described above \cite[Proposition 2.14]{decateg}, if the vector field~$v$ represents a $\spinc$ structure on $(M,\g)$, then the same vector field also represents a $\spinc$ structure on~$(-M,-\g)$.
+Hence there is a canonical identification between~$\spinc(M,\g)$ and~$\spinc(-M,-\g)$, and we will not distinguish between the two.